allmyservos/allmyservos/README.md

 A chain is a series of motions that can be triggered, loop until trigger is released and then end in a controlled fashion.

+#### DC Motors

+DC motors can be connected to the Raspberry Pi using motor driver boards.
+These boards interpret signals sent to it as a direction and speed, outputting the relevant current, with the relevant polarity.
+Motor driver boards also allow a separate power supply to send more current to the motor(s) than a single board computer or microcontroller could provide.
+The motor section enables motors with several different drive types to be configured.
+Each drive type reserves a set of pins on the Pi's GPIO connector to send signals to the motor driver.
+Once a motor has been saved, controllers can be setup which control the speed and direction of the motor.
+USB and Bluetooth joysticks and gamepads are supported.

+#### Stepper Motors

+Stepper motors can also be connected to the Raspberry Pi using Dual H Bridge motor driver boards.
+These boards allow 4 input wires (from the Pi GPIO) and 4  output wires from a stepper motor to be connected.
+Sending a HIGH signal from a GPIO pin will cause the motor driver to energize a coil in the stepper motor with a particulary polarity.
+This turns the stepper motor to align with that coil.
+AllMyServos allows stepper motors to be configured by providing the steps per revolution and maximum revolutions per minute (normally available on the stepper motor datasheet).
+As with DC motors, AllMyServos allows the speed and direction of the motor to be changed by setting the drive state (-1 to 1).
+When editing a stepper motor, this can be done using a slider.
+The angle of the stepper motor is tracked by AllMyServos allowing the motor to turn to a given angle.
+Once a stepper motor has been saved, it is possible to configure joystick / gamepad actions to control the stepper motor.

 #### Keyboard

 Motions and chains can be triggered using keys on the keyboard.
 This section of the application allows mappings to be setup between a keypress and a motion.

+#### Joystick

+AllMyServos now includes a joystick module which enables joysticks and gamepads to be connected to the Raspberry Pi via USB or Bluetooth.
+The module provides an interface for testing any connected joysticks.
+This module has been integrated with the motor module to allow motors to be controlled using any axis or button on a connected joystick.

 #### Metrics